AgusCasarone/Portfolio/README.md

     2. main-title-color: The text color on the main title.
 For example, institutions' names and role titles.
     3. main-subtitle-color: The text color on the main subtitle.
 For example, the dates of each position.
     4. main-background-color: The background color on all the Main Part.
+    5. main-block-title-color: The background color of the block name.
+For example, "EDUCATION".

     **MISCELLANEOUS PART**